State of Texas Assessments of Academic Readiness

 Grades K–2 listening, speaking, reading, writing

-Grades 3–12 listening, speaking, writing
+Grades 3–12 listening, speaking, writing, reading

 The domain of reading in Grades 3–12 is assessed through a multiple choice test.
 Together, the reading test and the holistically rated listening, speaking, reading and writing assessments provide performance data used to fulfill state and federal reporting requirements.
 TELPAS reports student performance in terms of four English language proficiency levels: beginning, intermediate, advanced, and advanced high.